 Following are the four key steps on how to do market research for a retailing brand to improve customer relations while designing and implementing successful strategies:

-Analyse Customer Preferences:
+Analyse Customer Preferences in Retail:

 For any B2C brand, it is essential to have a thorough knowledge of what is the right potential customer and what are their segmentation.
 Market Research helps companies in narrowing down some major points such as customer demographics, their needs, the willingness to pay, influencing factors for their purchasing decisions, the influence of different marketing media, psychoanalysis of potential customers, how and where they shop, etc. With this information, the company can design and outlay their products and services to get fit into the customers’ preferences.